— Self-Catering Holiday Accommodation in East Yorkshire —

 The Kitchen

 The kitchen is designed for proper cooking rather than just heating things up.
 Work surfaces run along two walls, providing reasonable preparation space.
-The layout is efficient — everything is within a few steps.
+The layout is efficient, and everything is within a few steps.

 Cooking Equipment